luigiselmi/pilot-sc4-pipeline/README.md

 information about the order in which the components have to be started.
 This information must be provided as an RDF file that can be created using the [Pipeline Builder](https://github.com/big-data-europe/app-pipeline-builder).
 The RDF file must be included in the project as it will be imported by the initialization daemon.

+## Configuration of the Dashboards Integrator UI
+The Integrator UI shows all the existing component dashboards in a unified interface.
+For each dashboard a menu item is shown in the navigation bar at the top.
+The BDE CSS style will be applied automatically on the dashboards.
+The configuration of the Integrator UI is done through a JSON file.

 ## Running the pilot
 ```